Adiabatic Quantum Computing (AQC) promises to be robust to

-Fourth Conference in Adiabatic Quantum Computing
+The Fourth International Conference on Adiabatic Quantum

 Gabriel Aeppli (PSI & ETHZ)